odoo/owl/doc/store.md

 const post = store.getters.getPost(id);
 ```

-Getters take *at most* one argument.
+Getters take _at most_ one argument.

 Note that getters are cached if they don't take any argument, or their argument
 is a string or a number.

 ### Connecting a Component

+At some point, we need a way to access the state in the store from a component.
 By default, an Owl `Component` is not connected to any store.
-The `connect`
-function is there to create sub Components that are connected versions of
-Components.
+To do that, we
+need to create a component inheriting from `OwlComponent`:

 ```javascript
 const actions = {